 - When I move to my side, the mattress feels softer than when I was on my back.
 The mattress is actually softer under my shoulder, so I am feeling very little pressure there.

 - Stomach sleeping, the Casper is supportive enough for someone of my size.
 The center zone is firmer and is providing support for hips.
-I feel well supported overall.
+I feel well supported overall, and it is one of our best mattresses for stomach sleepers.

 Here is how it feels sleeping on the Emma: